bobbingwide/oik-twit/readme.txt

 1. Activate the oik-twit plugin through the 'Plugins' menu in WordPress
 1. Use the [twit] shortcode to display today's word.

 == Frequently Asked Questions ==

 = What is this plugin for? =
 It was written to display the answers to two different Food based Wordles.
-The sequences you can chose are
+The sequences you can chose are:

 1. dayoftheweek - used to test the logic
 2. food-le.com - the sequence of 5 letter words used by food-le.com